SoloveyMaria/community/README.md

 To learn using `community`, read one of the following vignettes:

-Following vignette contains the explanation on how to perform a basic communication, QC and differential communication analysis.
-This includes .......
-This demo analysis takes only a few minutes to run:
+Following vignette contains the explanation on how to perform a basic communication, QC, and differential communication analysis.
+This includes guidelines on data preprocessing, running the main analysis functions, and interpreting the results.
+This analysis takes only a few minutes to run:
 - [community analysis on Lasry dataset: ](vignettes/calculate_communication_lasry/calculate_communication.md)

-If you want to make a XXXXX plots visualization of the community output, you can check following vignettes:
+If you want to make a comprehensive plots visualization of the community output, you can check following vignettes:

 - [community visualization on Lasry dataset: ](vignettes/visualization_lasry/visualization.md)